National Stone Centre

-The National Stone Centre is a museum, an industrial heritage discovery centre and a Site of Special Scientific Interest at Wirksworth, near Matlock Bath in Derbyshire.
+The National Stone Centre is a museum, an industrial heritage discovery centre and a Site of Special Scientific Interest at Wirksworth, in Derbyshire, England.

 Location

 The National Stone Centre is in the middle of the Derbyshire Dales and on the edge of the Peak District National Park.
 It covers an area of 50 acres that contains 6 disused stone quarries, over 102 old lead mineshafts and 4 lime kilns.
 The centre is not far from the Derwent Valley Mills World Heritage Site.

 Discovery Centre

 The discovery centre has a Story of Stone exhibition as well as a range of rock and mineral shops and a café.

 Courses

 The National Stone Centre runs courses for dry stonewalling and other crafts involving stone.